-- 1) File a Formal Complaint with or give verbal notice to the Title IX Coordinator.
+- 1) File a Formal Complaint with the Title IX Coordinator or Official with Authority.
 Such a report may be made at any time (including during non-business hours) by using the telephone number or email address or by mail to the office address listed for the Title IX Coordinator. - 2) File a report or Formal Complaint online using the reporting form posted at www.lr.edu/Title IX.
 Anonymous reports are accepted but can give rise to additional complications.
 For example, the University tries to provide supportive measures to all complainants, which is impossible with an anonymous report.
-Because reporting carries no obligation to submit a formal Formal Complaint or proceed with the formal grievance process, and because the University respects complainants' requests to dismiss Formal Complaints unless the Title IX Coordinator determines that the conduct as alleged presents an imminent and serious threat to the health or safety of the complainant or any other person, or that the conduct as alleged prevents the recipient from ensuring equal access to its programs or activities, the complainant is largely in control and should not fear a loss of privacy by making a report that allows the University to discuss and/or provide supportive measures directly with the complainant.
-Additionally, the University cannot guarantee that individuals who submit information or Formal Complaints anonymously will remain anonymous to the University in all circumstances.

-3) Report to a Mandatory Reporter
+Because reporting carries no obligation to submit a Formal Complaint or proceed with the formal grievance process, and because the University respects complainants' requests to dismiss Formal Complaints unless the Title IX Coordinator determines that the conduct as alleged presents an imminent and serious threat to the health or safety of the complainant or any other person, or that the conduct as alleged prevents the recipient from ensuring equal access to its programs or activities, the complainant is largely in control and should not fear a loss of privacy by making a report that allows the University to discuss and/or provide supportive measures directly with the complainant.
+Additionally, the University cannot guarantee that individuals who submit information or Formal Complaints anonymously will remain anonymous to the University in all circumstances. - 3) Report to a Mandatory Reporter or Official with Authority

-A Formal Formal Complaint means an oral or written request by the complainant, a parent, guardian, or other authorized legal representative with the legal right to act on behalf of the complainant or the Title IX Coordinator that objectively can be understood as a request for LR to investigate and make a determination about alleged discrimination under Title IX or this policy.
+A Formal Complaint is defined as a document submitted and signed by the Complainant or signed by the Title IX Coordinator alleging a policy violation by a Respondent and requesting that Lenoir-Rhyne University conduct a formal investigation into the allegations.
 A Formal Complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail by using the contact information in the section above or as described in this section.